A-Marzouk/civ/resources/js/components/resume_builder/components/README.md

 * Edit, Delete, Enable (help buttons on items)
 * Buttons (Toggle buttons, outline and filled)
 * Move handler icon

+## <span style="color: red">IMPORTANT!</span>
+Limit the inputs width on the parent container.

+The responsive only modify the font size, the icons size, and the relative distance between input elements (ex: label).
+So you must handle the responsive behavior using the parent container.

 ---

 ## Inputs